AliKhorasaniZ/Todolist-react-express/README.md

 2. Run setup.bat located in the main directory.
 3. Wait for the batch script to execute and close.
 4. Navigate to the main folder and open the .env file.
-5. In the .env file, add your Atlas URI (required) followed by your preferred localhost port for the backend server to be hosted at (optional, defaults to 5000)
+5. In the .env file, add your Atlas URI (required)
+6. Add your preferred localhost port for the backend server to be hosted at (optional, defaults to 5000)
-6. Add your JWT secret token for data encription (optional, default value is provided).
+7. Add your JWT secret token for data encription (optional, default value is provided).
-7. The setup process is complete.
+8. The setup process is complete.
 To start the application, run start.bat.

 <a name="Mac/Linux"></a>